Sadistik: Education

+Career

-In 2008, he released his debut album The Balancing Act on Clockwork Grey Music.
+In 2008, Sadistik released his debut album The Balancing Act independently on Clockwork Grey Music.

 In 2013, he released his sophomore LP Flowers for My Father on Fake Four Inc, which received positive reviews.
 Vibe Magazine called the album "gripping & emotional".
 The album appeared on the top 15 hip-hop/rap charts on iTunes.

 On July 1, 2014, he released his third LP Ultraviolet.
+The album reached #12 on the iTunes Hip Hop Charts independently and held the #1 spot on CMJ Radio for 2 weeks.

-On April 14, 2017, he released his fourth LP Altars.
+On April 14, 2017, he released his fourth LP Altars on Equal Vision Records.
+The album received positive reviews and peaked at number 13 on the Billboard Heatseekers Albums chart,number 35 on the Independent Albums chart, as well as number 29 on the Rap Albums chart.